 The proposed airport is located in the growing areas of Western Sydney.
-It is within the Western Sydney Priority Growth Area and close to the South West Priority Land Release Area to the southeast.
+It is immediately adjacent to the Broader Western Sydney Employment Area to the north-east and South West Growth Centre to the south-east.
 This area is anticipated to grow significantly over the next 30 years and will place its own demands on the transport system.